luciusmagn/magnusi.tech/posts/projects.md

 all of them are opensource.
 Unless specified otherwise, every project (apart from forks, of course) is licensed under the [ISC license](https://choosealicense.com/licenses/isc/).
 The list is (hopefully) sorted alphabetically.
+If not specified otherwise, every project is written in Rust.

 ## alma-hook